-QUTUB MINAR - The origins of Qutab Minar are shrouded in controversy.
-Some believe it was erected as a tower of victory to signify the beginning of the Muslim rule in India.
-Others say it served as a minaret to the muezzins to call the faithful to prayer.
-No one can, however, dispute that the tower is not only one of the finest monuments in India, but also in the world.
+QUTUB MINAR - The Qutab Minar's origins are shrouded in mystery.
+Some say it was built as a victory tower to mark the beginning of Muslim sovereignty in India.
+Others claim it was used as a minaret by muezzins to summon the devout to prayer.
+No one can deny that the tower is not only one of the most beautiful landmarks in India, but also in the globe.

-JANTAR MANTAR - At first sight, the Jantar Mantar appears like a gallery of modern art.
-It is, however, an observatory.
-Sawai Jia Singh II of Jaipur (1699-1743), a keen astronomer and a noble in the Mughal court, was dissatisfied by the errors of brass and metal astronomical instruments.
+JANTAR MANTAR - At first glance, the Jantar Mantar looks to be a modern art exhibition.
+However, it is an observatory.
+Sawai Jia Singh II of Jaipur (1699-1743), an astute astronomer and Mughal court lord, was unsatisfied with the flaws of brass and metal astronomy instruments.

-In the Evening after Completion of Delhi Sight Seeing, Our Chauffer Will Drop You at Your Hotel with Sweet Memories of Same Day Delhi Tour.
+In the Evening after Completion of Delhi Sightseeing Tour, Our Chauffer Will Drop You at Your Hotel.

 We hope you keep Sweet Memories of Delhi One Day Tour Package with our company